Key Takeaways

 4. Market demand -- buyer requests influence new plantings.
 Our export clients increasingly request specific varieties.

-5. Cash flow -- low-yield premium varieties only go on plots where the farm can absorb 3 years without income during establishment.
+5. Cash flow -- low-yield premium varieties only go on plots where the farm can absorb three years without income during establishment.

 The Diversification Principle

-We do not plant a single variety across all 221 hectares.
+We do not plant a single variety across all our farms.
 Genetic diversification is a risk management strategy.
 If a new disease strain overcomes Castillo's resistance, our Caturra and Geisha plots are unaffected, and vice versa.

 ---

-This post is adapted from Module 9 of our Advanced course.
+This post is part of our Advanced series.
 Want to discuss variety strategy with experienced Colombian producers?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) where we share real planting decisions, cupping comparisons between varieties, and renovation planning insights.
+Join the free community at skool.com/particular-3064 where I share real planting decisions, cupping comparisons between varieties, and renovation planning from our farms.

 Want to learn more?